EsotericSoftware/kryo/README.md

 SomeClass object1 = new SomeClass();

-Output output = new Output(1024, -1); // Start at 1024, grow without limit.
+Output output = new Output(1024, -1);
 kryo.writeObject(output, object1);

-// Read directly from the output's buffer.
 Input input = new Input(output.getBuffer(), 0, output.position());
 SomeClass object2 = kryo.readObject(input, SomeClass.class);
 ```

+In this example the Output starts with a buffer that has a capacity of 1024 bytes.
+If more bytes are written to the Output, the buffer will grow in size without limit.
+The Output does not need to be closed because it has not been given an OutputStream.
+The Input reads directly from the Output's `byte[]` buffer.

 ### Deep and shallow copies